richardturnnidge/AgonDev_lessons/tilemap/readme.md

-### Example of transforming RGBA2222 Bitmaps
+### Importing RGBA2222 tile maps

-Using transformation buffers.
+Using vdp buffers api.

 Press ESC to exit the program.